Mati-l33t/blog/docs/blog/0084-why-tensor-fusion-en.md

 The Tensor Fusion prototype was developed by my friend and former colleague [Andy](https://github.com/nooodles2023), a serial entrepreneur and the creator of a [mvisor](https://github.com/tenclass/mvisor), Andy brings exceptional creativity and low-level programming expertise.

-As a co-founder, I bring [technical expertise](https://github.com/code2life) in IaaS/PaaS and connections with international cloud providers.
+As co-founder, I bring [technical expertise](https://github.com/code2life) in IaaS/PaaS and connections with international cloud providers.
 With experience in product, technology, marketing and management from internal startups, I'm confident in leading business operations and product development.

 Our third founding engineer [Carl](https://github.com/0x5457) has contributed to top open source projects including [Golang](https://github.com/golang/go/commit/42b20297d314bd72195e9abff55b0c607c2619a8), Kubernetes, TiKV, and Supabase.
 He has also built RISC-V emulators and WASM runtimes, demonstrating strong systems programming capabilities.